Xerbo/furaffinity-dl/README.md

-  --metadata, -m        enable downloading of metadata --download DOWNLOAD   download a specific submission /view/12345678/ --json-description    download description as a JSON list
+  --metadata, -m        enable downloading of metadata --download DOWNLOAD   download a specific submission /view/12345678/ --json-description    download description as a JSON list --login               extract furaffinity cookies directly from your browser

 Examples:
  python3 furaffinity-dl.py koul -> will download gallery of user koul python3 furaffinity-dl.py koul scraps -> will download scraps of user koul python3 furaffinity-dl.py mylafox favorites -> will download favorites of user mylafox

 You can also log in to FurAffinity in a web browser and load cookies to download age restricted content or submissions: python3 furaffinity-dl.py letodoesart -c cookies.txt -> will download gallery of user letodoesart including Mature and Adult submissions python3 furaffinity-dl.py --submissions -c cookies.txt -> will download your submissions notifications

 DISCLAIMER: It is your own responsibility to check whether batch downloading is allowed by FurAffinity terms of service and to abide by them.

 ```

 You can also log in to download restricted content.
-To do that, log in to FurAffinity in your web browser, export cookies to a file from your web browser in Netscape format (there are extensions to do that [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/ganbo/) and [for Chrome based browsers](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en)), you can then pass them to the script with the `-c` flag, like this (you may also have to provide your user agent):
+To do that, log in to FurAffinity in your web browser, and use `python3 furaffinity-dl.py --login` to export furaffinity cookies from your web browser in Netscape format directly in file `cookies.txt` or export them manually with extensions: [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/ganbo/) and [for Chrome based browsers](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en), then you can then pass them to the script with the `-c` flag, like this (you may also have to provide your user agent):

-`python3 furaffinity-dl.py -c cookies.txt -u 'Mozilla/5.0 ....' gallery letodoesart`
+`python3 furaffinity-dl.py letodoesart -c cookies.txt --user_agent 'Mozilla/5.0 ....'`

 ## TODO